stecman/composer-bash-completion-plugin/README.md

 ## Installation

 1. Run `composer g require stecman/composer-bash-completion-plugin dev-master`
+2. Add a completion hook to your shell's user config file:
-2. Put the following in your bash profile:
+  - If you're using BASH, put the following in your `~/.bash_profile` file:

     ```bash
     # Modified version of what `composer _completion -g -p composer` generates